 - Conversational iteration is intuitive

-- Cheap at the channel-level pricing
+- Cheap at channel-level pricing

 Weaknesses: